 Initially, the seat of the Oracle was in Samye monastery, it was later moved to Tsal-Gungthang at the eastern Lhasa and Later moved to the current location by fifth Dalai Lama.
 Ever since the seat of the oracle was not moved anywhere.

 Tourist guides to Nechung monastery

 As you go inside the main courtyard you will see a very big courtyard.
 As you enter the main Temple there is a chapel on your left-hand side, this is the main chapel of the Nechung Oracle.
-On the altar there is a piece of wood, which was a tree originally, around which the monastery was build.
-The tree is the Life-Spirit-Lake of the Pehar.
+On the altar, there is a piece of wood, which was a tree originally, around which the monastery was built.
+The tree is the Soul tree of the Pehar.
 And as you walk you can ask the monks to give you some bless grains.
 It is believed that those bless grains has a capability of protecting you in your journey and when you are nervous it helps you to be the clam.
-I have my own experience and reason to believe in it.
-Whenever I go with the group I do bring it with myself.

 There is another Temple on the eastern side of the Nechung monastery main courtyard.
 And there are some small villas behind the main structures.
-I would suggest you to bring something to drink and eat and spent some nice summer time in the villas garden.
+I would suggest you bring something to drink and eat and spent some nice summertime in the garden of the villa.
 One of the Villa belongs to 13th Dalai Lama.
 The nice architecture with lush green in this high altitude is worth spending sometimes in it.
 My suggestion is to make the most out of what Tibet has to offer you.
 Take time in traveling.